ugoMusk/alx-low_level_programming/README.md

 This repository contains programs written for the low-level programming track at ALX Africa.
 In these projects, which started within the first month  of the year one curriculum, I started learning C.
-And and more of shell
+And and more of shell scripting covered in this [repo](https://github.com/ugoMusk/alx-system_engineering-devops)
-scripting.

 ### Projects: